-Danielle Picard is a Ph.D. candidate in Modern European history and the history of science at Vanderbilt University.
-Her research interests include the history of science, science communication, history of the body, and the digital humanities.
-Her dissertation examines the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and disability in interwar Europe.
+Danielle Picard is a historian of nineteenth and twentieth century Europe with research interests in the history of human sciences, science communication, history of the body, and the digital humanities.
+Her dissertation examined the development of industrial psychology as a scientific discipline in Great Britain and its relationship to contemporary issues of labor, scientific discourse, and disability in interwar Europe.

 Danielle’s keen interest in Digital Humanities and Digital History stem from her years working as a programmer and website/graphics designer in industry.
 There, she used her skills in programming and research to help design sonar systems that could detect and track marine mammals based on their vocalizations.
 Her current projects include GIS mapping, network analysis, and digital timelines.

 Danielle is a dedicated and award-winning scholar and teacher.
 She has won teaching awards from both the Vanderbilt College of Arts and Sciences and the University of Rochester.
 She received two Graduate Teaching Fellowships from Vanderbilt’s Center for Teaching to develop programming for graduate students, postdoctoral fellows, and faculty on research-based pedagogy.

 Her research has been supported by a variety of fellowships and research/travel grants including from the National Science Foundation, the History of Science Society, the Central European History Society, and the HASTAC Scholar award from the Curb Center for Art, Enterprise, and Public Policy.
 She was awarded the Willson Coates Book Prize for research from the University of Rochester.
 She received a dissertation completion fellowship from the Robert Penn Warren Center for the Humanities for the 2017-2018 academic year.